selendra/lightpaper/README.md

-# specs
+# Selendra Lightpaper

-The docs prepare for Selendra Lightpaper
+## Selendra: A Hybrid Architecture for Smart Contract Execution